 What The Nature Conservancy is Doing/has Done

-Stewardship activities includeinvasive removal - including garlic mustard and bush honeysuckle - and reforestation of the adjacent agricultural fields.
-Cool prescribed burns have also been applied to ensure the enhancement of rare plant species.
+Stewardship activities include invasive removal -garlic mustard and bush honeysuckle, for example- and reforestation of the adjacent agricultural fields.
+Prescribed burns have also been applied to ensure the enhancement of rare plant species.
 The Conservancy plans to secure the last remaining flatwoods in the area to provide a small buffer zone around the preserve core.

 What to See: Plants and Animals